Our Team

 I am a fighter, an overcomer, and a conqueror.
 Becoming an attorney has given me the ability to change lives, empower, help heal brokenness, and help rebuild futures.
 Advocating for clients and caring for people are my ministries.
 I chose long ago to dedicate my life to service as my mother, grandmother, and aunts have done before me.
 I am blessed that my journey has ultimately led me to meet Joi Fairell and become a part of the Fairell Firm family where all team members share the same values, work ethic, and passion for people.
 We have all dedicated our lives to the service of others, and have committed to do so excellently.

-During this time, I met a guy who had a daughter from a previous relationship.
-I quickly learned the complex structure of a split family when mixed with the legal system.
-He was in the middle of a custody battle; this was my first exposure to family law.
-I was only 19 and working on my paralegal degree.
-I took what I knew and jumped into helping him with his case.
-He had hired a lawyer well before I came into the picture, but it was evident that his lawyer was not doing anything with the case, so I decided to help him look for a new law firm.
+During this time, I met a man who had a daughter from a previous relationship.
+Through that relationship, I was introduced to the complex realities of split families and the legal system.
+He was in the middle of a custody battle, which became my first exposure to family law.
+At only 19 years old and while pursuing my paralegal degree, I took what knowledge I had and began helping organize and work through his case.
+Although he had already hired an attorney, it became clear that little progress was being made, so I began helping him search for a new law firm.

 I joined The Fairell Firm team as a Paralegal in 2022 as the first male employee in the history of the firm.